FAU Soars through SACS Review

 The on-site phase of FAU’s reaffirmation process, which focuses on the QEP, was equally successful.
 The SACS team commented that they had never seen a more enthusiastic University-wide buy-in for a QEP, and they commended FAU for tackling the task of expanding the culture of undergraduate research and inquiry, which is the focus of our QEP.

-We can all take tremendous pride in this outcome, which provides a ringing endorsement of the current status of our University and our vision for its growth and development in the years to come.
+The entire FAU community can take tremendous pride in this outcome, which provides a ringing endorsement of the current status of our University and our vision for its growth and development in the years to come.

 Sincere thanks and congratulations are due to all of the many individuals in the University community who took part in the process and worked so hard to secure FAU’s successful outcome.
 Terrific teamwork has brought us to this great day!